 - The student must not have been granted more than one STEM extension in the past (The STEM extension is only available twice per lifetime, regardless of the number of STEM degrees earned)

-- The STEM application must be received by the USCIS prior to the end of the initial period of post-completion OPT
+- The STEM application must be received by USCIS before the expiration date of the current post-completion OPT

 The E-Verify Program